 Yes.
 If your registered agent is an individual, that person must live in Missouri.
-If your agent is a business entity, that company must either be a domestic Missouri business or one with authority to conduct business in the state.
+If your agent is a business entity, that company must either be a domestic Missouri business or one with the authority to conduct business in the state.

 How can I change my registered agent in Missouri?

 Missouri keeps the process of changing your registered agent as simple as possible.
-All you have to do is download the Statement of Change of Registered Agent and/or Registered Office form, fill it out and submit it along with a $10 filing fee.
+All you have to do is download the Statement of Change of Registered Agent and/or Registered Office form, fill it out and submit it, along with a $10 filing fee.
 Alternatively, you can file it online.
 For more information on how to change your registered agent in Missouri, look here.